Interfaith Collaborative Against Human Trafficking

 Interfaith Collaborative Meetings

-During non-Covid times at bi-monthly meetings we would check in with working groups, plan awareness events and trainings, hear updates within the Human Trafficking Task Force, connect people with new action pieces to fight trafficking, and strategize new methods in equipping more faith communities for local action.
+During non-Covid times at meetings we would check in with working groups, plan awareness events and trainings, hear updates within the Human Trafficking Task Force, connect people with new action pieces to fight trafficking, and strategize new methods in equipping more faith communities for local action.

 Meet Tangible Needs of Survivors